OpenEVSE/openevse_esp32_firmware/docs/wired-ethernet.md

 Sometimes getting a WiFi connection to an OpenEVSE / EmonEVSE install location can be troublesome.

 It's now possible to connect the OpenEVSE / EmonEVSE via wired Ethernet using an ESP32-Gateway module.
-This module is a drop in replacement for ESP8266 / ESP32 WiFi modules and is compatibly with all models of OpenEVSE / EmonEVSE.
+This module is a drop in replacement for ESP8266 / ESP32 WiFi modules and is compatible with all models of OpenEVSE / EmonEVSE.

 See [OpenEnergyMonitor web-store to purchase a pre-wired ESP32-Gateway module](https://shop.openenergymonitor.com/openevse-etherent-gateway-esp32/).
-The Ethernet gateway in our web-store will come with pre-wired power supply, serial connections and pre-loaded with firmware for drop in replacement.
+The Ethernet gateway in our web-store will come with pre-wired power supply, serial connections, and pre-loaded with firmware for drop in replacement.

 ![esp32-gateway-prewired](esp32-gateway-prewired.jpg)

 Network connection can be made with a standard Ethernet cable.
 For new installations it may be worth considering a power cable with integrated data connections such as the [Doncaster EV-ultra cable](http://www.doncastercables.com/cables/17/77/EV-Ultra/Power-and-data-connectivity-combined-in-one-cable/).
-If using such a cable extra work will be required to attach RJ45 connector or socket at each end.
+If using such a cable, extra work will be required to attach RJ45 connector or socket at each end.

 ## Hardware Connections